1898 Vanderbilt Commodores football team: Schedule

-Season summary
+Game summaries

 Cincinnati

-The season opened with a 10–0 loss to Cincinnati.
+The season opened with a 12–0 loss to Cincinnati.

 Georgia – Human Blood Stains Gridiron

 Georgia beat Vanderbilt 4–0.
 Quarterback Kid Huff saved a touchdown in the Vanderbilt game when he tackled the large Wallace Crutchfield.

 The October 30, 1898, edition of the Nashville American gave a report on the debate to abolish the game.
 The headline for the story stated, "How Many Lives Are To Be Sacrificed During This Season?"
 More notices to the story read, "HUMAN BLOOD STAINS GRIDIRON" and "Horrors of the Foot Ball Field Have Given Rise to an Agitation in Favor of Abolishing the Game" and "BEEN FORBIDDON IN SOME COLLEGES."
 This is a portion of the story: "Is football becoming so brutally dangerous as to call for legislate restriction or abolishment?
 Just as the desire for the superseding, of war by arbitration to straightening out international complications had its birth in the grief and tears of the widow and the fatherless, so does the above question owe its origin to those who have been seen promising young men cut off in the prime or their youth, or maimed for life by the disparate struggle for football honors.
 Year after year the list of victims grow, until the matter has at last attracted national attention and in the absence of laws, declaring that young men may not risk life and limb in the gridiron contests some college authorities are forbidding the students to play football, and thus it comes about that institutions that have been prominent in this branch of sport will not be heard of during the present season.

 "A study of the casualties of the football fields proves that those who oppose the game on account of its brutality and danger are justified in their views.
 Here are a few of the causes of death on the football field or injuries received that resulted in death later: